 Rupert led the clinical work stream on a £1.25BN NHS procurement programme, resulting in 265 new GP surgeries across the UK.
 Rupert was selected for the Value Based Healthcare Delivery course at Harvard Business School.
 He holds a finance MBA with distinction from CASS Business School in the City, with an award-winning research dissertation on competition in healthcare in England.
 Rupert is a BMJ published author and peer reviewer on health outcomes, a Member of the Royal College of General Practitioners, a Fellow of the Faculty of Clinical Informatics, and a Fellow of the Royal Society for Public Health.

 Juliana Bersani is co-founder and COO at OBH.
 An economist by background, Juliana worked in strategy consulting, with a strong emphasis in finance and M&A, before moving into the healthcare sector.
 Following a MBA from CASS Business School, she joined a large international organisation that provides research, consulting, and technology services to healthcare providers worldwide, with focus on quality and operational efficiency in acute care.
 She concentrated on new market entry and international sales strategy for Latin America and Southern Europe, working with acute providers’ C-suite in trying to identify solutions to their immediate strategic needs.
 At OBH, Juliana’s focus is twofold; drawing upon a strong background in statistics, her work involves accurate measurement and presentation of outcomes data, ensuring metrics are a true representation of outcomes performance.
 Juliana’s work also includes reimbursement and contracting for outcomes, having co-authored the paper “Contracting for Outcomes: A Value-Based Approach”, written as a partnership between OBH and Capsticks.
-In 2015, Juliana was selected for the Value Based Healthcare Delivery course at Harvard Business School.
+Juliana was selected for the Value Based Healthcare Delivery course at Harvard Business School in 2015, and is a member of the Advisory Board for IBRAVS – The Brazilian Institute for Value in Healthcare.
 Juliana is fluent in English, Spanish, Portuguese and Italian.